 Return on invested capital, or ROIC, is one of the most fundamental financial metrics.
-But despite its importance, it does not receive the same kind of press coverage as do earnings per share (EPS), return on equity (ROE), and the price-to-earnings ratio (P/E) do.
-One reason it gets neglected is probably that you cannot obtain ROIC straight out of financial statements.
+But despite its importance, it does not receive the same kind of press coverage as earnings per share (EPS), return on equity (ROE), and the price-to-earnings ratio (P/E).
+One reason it gets neglected is probably the fact that you cannot obtain ROIC straight out of financial statements.
 Nevertheless, the concept is fundamental in measuring how much value a company creates.

 So what exactly is ROIC?
 It is defined as the cash rate of return on capital that a company has invested.
 It is the true metric to measure the cash-on-cash yield of a company and how effectively it allocates capital.
 And that metric is:

 ROIC = net operating profits after taxes/invested capital

 Net operating profits after taxes (NOPAT), the numerator, is perhaps the best metric to measure the cash that operating activities generate.
 It is a better metric than net income because it excludes items such as investment income, goodwill amortization, and interest expense, which are non-operating in nature.
 NOPAT's focus on operations makes it a better measure than EPS.

 For example, in its 2005 fiscal year, Motley Fool Hidden Gems pick Alderwoods Group(Nasdaq: AWGI) had a net income of $41.2 million.
 Obviously, Alderwoods' net income is not fully representative of the profitability of its operations.
 Once adjusted to reflect operating activities, Alderwoods' NOPAT amounted to $46.6 million.

 Fools do not invest in companies for their ability to generate investment income but, rather, for the profitability of their core operations.